 Was your home built before 1950?
 There’s a good chance you have knob-and-tube (K&T) wiring.
-This early method of wiring was most common in North America from around the 1880s to the 1940s.
-While it’s not necessarily dangerous, the system has been considered obsolete for decades and, in some cases, can pose a safety hazard.
+This early method of wiring was most common in North America from around the 1880s to the 1940s as American’s used less energy and electricians were less skilled.

 What is Knob-and-Tube Wiring?

 K&T wiring is self-explanatory.
 It consists of wiring protected by rubber and porcelain or ceramic tubes for support when passing through wood framing.
 The ceramic knobs are nailed or screwed to wooden structural components and support the tubes.